 "STRENGTHEN ANTITRUST ENFORCEMENT: From the inputs they depend on - such as seeds - to the markets where they sell their products, American farmers and ranchers are being hurt by increasing market concentration.
-Biden will make sure farmers and producers have access to fair markets where they can compete and get fair prices for their products - and require large corporations to play by the rules instead of writing them - by strengthening enforcement of the Sherman and Clayton Antitrust Acts and the Packers and Stockyards Act." - Biden-Harris Plan to Build Back Better
+Biden will make sure farmers and producers have access to fair markets where they can compete and get fair prices for their products - and require large corporations to play by the rules instead of writing them - by strengthening enforcement of the Sherman and Clayton Antitrust Acts and the Packers and Stockyards Act."

 The Biden-Harris Plan to Build Back Better in Rural America recognizes the harmful impacts of concentration in the agricultural sector on American farmers and ranchers and the need to strengthen antitrust enforcement to protect producers.
 NSAC applauds this commitment to ensuring fair markets and robust antitrust enforcement.
-In line with that commitment, this document contains recommendations that will help the Administration restore the Packers and Stockyards Division to a standalone agency within the U.S. Department of Agriculture, reverse and mitigate the impacts of consolidation in the agricultural sector, study the impact on private ownership of farmland caused by increased purchase of prime agriculture lands by private equity firms and other non-farming, corporate entities, and examine proposed mergers and the financing mechanisms that facilitate concentration throughout the agricultural sector.
+In line with that commitment, this document contains recommendations that will help the Administration restore the former Grain Inspection, Packers, and Stockyards Administration (now the Packers and Stockyards Division) to a standalone agency within the U.S. Department of Agriculture, reverse and mitigate the impacts of consolidation in the agricultural sector, study the impact on private ownership of farmland caused by increased purchase of prime agriculture lands by private equity firms and other non-farming, corporate entities, and examine proposed mergers and the financing mechanisms that facilitate concentration throughout the agricultural sector.